garrandall/popular-music-data/tracks/ooh-boy-rose-royce.md

 And it's you, boy, I love you so
 Never ever, ever gonna let you go
 Once I get my hands on you
-Ooh boy, I love you so
+Oh boy, I love you so
 Never ever, ever gonna let you go
 I hope you feel the same way too